espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Awaken Object.md

 **Failure** The target is unaffected and the ritual fails.

 **Critical Failure** The target is unaffected, and the primary caster's intellect is trapped in the object for 24 hours.
-During this time, their original body is [[Unconscious]] and inert and can't be awakened by any means.
+During this time, their original body is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Unconscious]] and inert and can't be awakened by any means.